Heralded Emission Detection in InAs/ZnSe Quantum Dot Solids Using Time-Correlated Photons: Result

-We selected colloidal InAs/ZnSe core–shell QDs as the model system for HED.
-These QDs are promising NIR emitters\cite{jalali2022indium} and are also widely applied in photonic devices such as photoconductors\cite{zhao2019general}, phototransistors\cite{kim2023ultrasensitive}, and photodiodes\cite{choi2021ligand, sun2022fast}.
-Importantly, colloidal InAs QDs can be directly deposited onto photonic platforms\cite{elshaari2020hybrid}, offering a straightforward route toward integration with quantum photonic structures for optical communication and emerging quantum photonic applications.
+Colloidal InAs/ZnSe core–shell QDs were selected as the model system for demonstrating HED \cite{li2025shell}.
+These nanocrystals are promising NIR emitters \cite{jalali2022indium} and have been widely incorporated into photonic devices such as photoconductors \cite{zhao2019general}, phototransistors \cite{kim2023ultrasensitive}, and photodiodes \cite{choi2021ligand, sun2022fast}.
+A key advantage of colloidal InAs QDs is their compatibility with planar photonic architectures: they can be directly deposited onto a variety of substrates and integrated with on-chip photonic structures \cite{elshaari2020hybrid}, offering a practical route toward scalable quantum photonic technologies relevant to optical communication and quantum information processing.

-Our synthesized type-I heterostructured InAs/ZnSe core–shell nanocrystals display high (approximately 58\%) ensemble photoluminescence quantum yield (PLQY) in solution, consistent with previously reported values for this material system \cite{zhu2023boosting}.
+Our synthesized type-I heterostructured InAs/ZnSe core–shell nanocrystals display high (approximately 59\%) ensemble photoluminescence quantum yield (PLQY) in solution, consistent with previously reported values for this material system \cite{li2025shell}.
 This PLQY is substantially higher than of organic dyes in the NIR \cite{rurack2011fluorescence}, rendering NIR-QDs a natural choice for HED with high signal strengths.
-Room temperature QDs ensemble absorption and emission spectra reveal a low prominence excitonic shoulder around 899 nm based on Elliott model fitting (Fig. S3) and a redshifted, broad emission around 984 nm, shown in Fig. \ref{fig1}d.
+Room temperature QDs ensemble absorption and emission spectra reveal a low prominence excitonic shoulder around 905 nm based on Elliott model fitting (Fig. \ref{figSI_s1_char}g) and a redshifted, broad emission around 984 nm, shown in Fig. \ref{fig1}d.
 We attribute the absence of narrower features to inhomogeneous broadening due to size- and shape-inhomogeneity, which is common even for the currently best InAs QDs \cite{jalali2022indium,gazis2023colloidal}.
-The transmission electron microscopy (TEM) image, as shown in the inset of Fig. \ref{fig1}d, confirms the tetrahedral QD shape \cite{zhu2023boosting} and a mean particle size of 8.2 $\pm$ 2.2 nm (Fig. S3).
-This size is only a fraction of the InAs bulk Bohr radius of around 35 nm \cite{kan2003synthesis}, rendering our QDs well within the strong confinement regime, where size dispersion has a high impact on spectral broadening\cite{jalali2022indium}.
+The transmission electron microscopy (TEM) image, as shown in the inset of Fig. \ref{fig1}d, confirms the tetrahedral QD shape \cite{zhu2023boosting} and a mean particle size of 8.2 $\pm$ 2.2 nm, with a core size of 4.3 nm and shell thickness of 2.0 nm (Fig. \ref{figSI_s1_char}f).
+This size is only a fraction of the InAs bulk Bohr radius of around 35 nm \cite{kan2003synthesis}, rendering our QDs well within the strong confinement regime, where size dispersion has a high impact on spectral broadening \cite{jalali2022indium}.